dymodi/dymodi.github.io/Research/Literature-Reviews/Inaccurate-Labelling-Related-Works.md

 In [1], a time shift label is added to the dataset and a multi-label problem is solved to handle inaccurate labelling problem.

 [2] provides two ways to reduce the relying on large amount of labelled data for supervised machine learning.
 First, **semi-supervised learning** can be used, including *self-training* and *co-training*.
+Second way is based on **active learning**.